hawkfish/textform/docs/layouts/md.rst

 .. py:class:: DictReader(iterable[, fieldnames=None[, **config]])

     An :py:obj:`iterator` that returns strings parsed with :py:func:`split_escaped`.
-    It is a subclass of :py:class:`DictInput` and reads the :py:attr:`fieldnames` from the header row if they have not been supplied.
+    It is a subclass of :py:class:`DictReader` and reads the :py:attr:`fieldnames` from the header row if they have not been supplied.

 .. py:class:: LineWriter(outfile, fieldnames, **config)